JMax45/JMax-Encryption-Tools/README.md

 Download [here](https://www.riverbankcomputing.com/software/pyqt/download5).

+## Cryptographic Metods

+A set of cryptographic methods are collected and combined in a single program.

+Caesar, Binary, Vigenere.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.